aditikashi23/recipes-analysis/README.md

 Why Not Other Metrics?
 Mean Squared Error (MSE):
-While MSE is useful to measure error magnitude, it is not intuitive for interpreting model performance since it is sensitive to scale.
+While MSE is useful to measure error magnitude, it is not as intuitive as R² for interpreting model performance.
 Mean Absolute Error (MAE):
 MAE measures average prediction error, but it does not provide insight into how well the model captures variance in the target variable.
-Adjusted R²:
-Adjusted R² accounts for the number of predictors but is more relevant when adding numerous features.
-With a smaller feature set, standard R² suffices.

 Selected Features
 Number of Steps (n_steps):